-Budget amounts shown in the basic financial statements reflect the original budgeted appropriation amounts no changes in year.
-Expenditures of the various funds were within authorized appropriations for the year ended June 30, 2016.
+Budget amounts shown in the basic financial statements reflect the original budgeted appropriation amounts.
+Expenditures of the various funds were within authorized appropriations for the year ended June 30, 2018, except for General Fund Materials and Services, which were overspent by \$14,488.